 There are several reasons this region stands out as the perfect place for wine, but two stand out as the most important: One is the variety of soils.
 The second is the climate.

 The soil on the hillside vineyards drains quickly.
-This creates less nutritious soil, but produces small, highly concentrated grapes.
+This creates less nutritious soil but produces highly concentrated, smaller berries.
 These grapes produce powerful and flavorful wines.
 Some of the top areas for these wines include those in the Diamond Mountain District, Howell Mountain, Mt.
 Veeder, and Spring Mountain Districts.

-On the other end of the spectrum is the soil down in the valley.
+On the other end of the spectrum is the soil down on the valley floor.
 It's rich in nutrients, which means the vines could grow with little intervention.
-However, to make great wines, the wine makers need to watch them closely and do quite a bit of maintenance to ensure they also produce highly concentrated grapes.
+However, to make great wines, the winemakers need to watch them closely and do quite a bit of maintenance to ensure they also produce highly concentrated grapes.